MediaArea/MediaConch/GlobalArchitecture.md

 ## Scheduler

-The Scheduler element is a form of software "middleware" that distributes the files to be checked across the conformance checkers by using a message broker interface.
+The Scheduler element is a form of software "middleware" that distributes the files to be checked across the implementation checkers by using a message broker interface.
 It translates the file data into one unified language for access within all aspects of the software.
 The Scheduler also controls priority levels for file checking.

 * distributes files
 * translates file data into unified language
 * batch processing
 * priority

-The scheduler can take care of the priority function within the conformance checkers :
+The scheduler can take care of the priority function within the implementation checkers :
 * high : for checks requested by user
 * normal : for automated checks
 * low : for periodical checks